fbosch/waybar-nixos-updates/README.md

 3. Internet connectivity for performing update checks
 4. Desktop notification system compatible with `notify-send`

-## Privacy and Security Considerations
-External Network Requests: The script uses `ping -c 1 -W 2 8.8.8.8` to check network connectivity and send packets to Google's DNS servers (8.8.8.8), which could potentially reveal:
-- That your system is running and online
-- The fact you're using this specific script
-- Your IP address to Google's DNS infrastructure

 ## How to Use
 You can either use the nix flake (default.nix), or install it manually.
 For a manual installation, download the `update-checker` script, put it in your [PATH](https://unix.stackexchange.com/a/26059) and make it executable (`chmod +x update-checker`).
 Add the icons to your ~/.icons folder.

 ### Configuration Options
 You can modify these variables at the top of the script to customize behavior:

 - `UPDATE_INTERVAL`: Time in seconds between update checks (default: 3599)